Aliases for FADD Gene

 GeneCards Summary for FADD Gene

-FADD (Fas (TNFRSF6)-Associated Via Death Domain) is a Protein Coding gene.
-Diseases associated with FADD include fadd-related immunodeficiency and infections, recurrent, with encephalopathy, hepatic dysfunction, and cardiovasuclar malformations.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include identical protein binding and protease binding.
+FADD (Fas Associated Via Death Domain) is a Protein Coding gene.
+Diseases associated with FADD include Infections, Recurrent, With Encephalopathy, Hepatic Dysfunction, And Cardiovascular Malformations and Otodental Dysplasia.
+Among its related pathways are Apoptosis and survival Caspase cascade and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.

 Apoptotic adaptor molecule that recruits caspase-8 or caspase-10 to the activated Fas (CD95) or TNFR-1 receptors.
 The resulting aggregate called the death-inducing signaling complex (DISC) performs caspase-8 proteolytic activation.
 Active caspase-8 initiates the subsequent cascade of caspases mediating apoptosis.
 Involved in interferon-mediated antiviral immune response, playing a role in the positive regulation of interferon signaling.